Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.

 Ministry requires deliberate intention.
 Pastors must serve not because he must but because he wants to make an impact for Christ.
 Therefore, the leadership is no grim and unpleasant duty to him.

 according to [the norm or standard] of God

 The New King James Version does not translate this phrase.

 The pastor needs to operate on the same norm and standard of leadership that God does.
 He should have the same spirit as God as in leading his flock.
-Eagerness of the fleshly leadership will not do.
+The eagerness of the fleshly leadership will not do.
 He leads his church as God would have him pastor the church.

 No pastor should serve as a pastor unless God called him.
 No one should pressure someone to go into the pastorate.
-The mother who wants her son to be a preacher probably does not realize the pressure nor the capacity for leadership that is necessary for the pastorate.
+The mother who wants her son to be a preacher probably does not realize the pressure or leadership capacity necessary for the pastorate.

 The pastor forced into serving will not be an effective leader.
 If he leads by obligation, he will not be creative and will not establish a vision.
 He will not see the potential for his ministry.
 An unwilling servant who operates by imposition will not be effective.

 Any pastor who has a pure heart accepts the pastorate with some reluctance.
-He knows his unworthiness for such a high office.
-He knows his inadequacy for such a role.
+He knows his unworthiness for such a high office and his inadequacy for such a role.
 However, he also knows that God is sufficient to enable him to serve as a pastor.